Medically reviewed by Drugs.com. Last updated on Jun 13, 2022.

 Pharmacologic Class: Monoclonal Antibody

-Ramucirumab injection is used to treat advanced or metastatic stomach or gastroesophageal junction cancer (cancer that has already spread) after receiving other cancer medicines (eg, fluoropyrimidine- or platinum-containing medicines).
+Ramucirumab injection is used alone or together with paclitaxel to treat advanced or metastatic (cancer that has already spread) stomach or gastroesophageal junction cancer (GEJ) after a patient has received other cancer medicines (eg, medicines that containing fluoropyrimidine or platinum) but did not work well.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For ramucirumab, the following should be considered: